-• Instruct the patient to begin active range of motion exercises of the wrist.
+• Instruct the patient to begin full active and passive range of motion exercises of the wrist.

-- The wearing time in the wrist cock-up orthosis should be gradually reduced 1-2 hours each day.
-It is expected that the patient is completely out of the orthosis within 7-10 days. - Instruct the patient to begin full passive range of motion exercises of the wrist.
+Pending Dr. Holtkamp's approval, a progressive strengthening exercise program can be initiated.
+If approved, the amount of lifting and pulling can be increased as tolerated.
+Pending Dr. Holtkamp's approval, the wearing time in the wrist cock-up orthosis should be gradually reduced 1-2 hours each day.
+It is expected that the patient is completely out of the orthosis within 7-10 days.